dimas-prates/dimas-prates/README.md

 - &#128188; Currently looking for a Job as a Developer

-- &#128170; 4 years of experience related to linux's servers
+- &#128170; 4 years of experience related to linux servers

 - &#9889; Fun fact: I can solve Rubik's cube